How can an industry that emits large quantities of CO2 and uses non-renewable resources claim to be interested in sustainable development?

 Sustainable development is fundamental to the cement industry.
-Cement is a key material for any country’s economic and social development, but the cement industry has an ecological footprint which it needs to manage over the long term.
-Indeed it is precisely because of this footprint that the cement industry has been working hard for a number of years to put into place mechanisms to mitigate its environmental impacts.
+Cement is a key material for any country's economic and social development, but the cement industry has an ecological footprint which it needs to be managed over the long term.
+Indeed it is precisely because of this footprint that the cement industry has been working hard for a number of years to put into place mechanisms to mitigate its environmental impact.

 The very existence of the CSI is a demonstration of the cement sector's commitment to sustainable development.
 The CSI was set up to examine issues surrounding sustainable development in the cement sector and to develop and promote best practice across the industry in a number of areas.
 It was created in 1999 and was the first sector-wide, voluntary initiative of its kind.